Teresa Giudice, 48, Flaunts Bikini Body Alongside Shirtless Boyfriend At The Beach

 "So happy for you," wrote RHOC's Vicki Gunvalson.

-“Gorgeous,” commented her former co-star Kelly Dodd with a red heart.
+"Gorgeous," commented her former co-star Kelly Dodd, along with a red heart.

 Others who wrote in the comments included Teresa's longtime friend and RHONJ co-star Dolores Catania, RHOC's Tamra Judge, and Jersey Shore star Jennifer "JWOWW" Farley.

-The upload attracted almost 70,000 likes in under 17 hours and more than 790 comments, proving a hit with her 2 million followers.
+The upload attracted almost 70,000 likes in under 17 hours and more than 790 comments, proving to be a hit with her 2 million followers.

 Teresa's snap with her new man came shortly after she shared just how grown up her and Joe's daughters are.
 Earlier this week, she posted a gorgeous family photo of herself and her four kids posing in front of a green screen and praised them as "Strong Women" in the caption.